nitingargprft/demopush/.github/pull_request_template.md

 # Checklist:

+- [ ] My code follows the style guidelines of this project
+- [ ] I have performed a self-review of my code
+- [ ] I have made corresponding changes to the documentation
-- [ ] I have added tests that prove my fix is effective or that my feature works
+- [ ] I have added tests that prove my fix is effective or that my feature works.
-- [ ] New and existing unit tests pass locally with my changes
 - [ ] Any dependent changes have been merged and published in downstream modules
+- [ ] Validate the end-to-end flow and ensure that my new changes does not break existing implementation.
+- [ ] Validated the code does not impact the current performance.

+# How Has This Been Tested?
+Please describe the tests that you ran to verify your changes.
+Provide instructions so we can test the changes.

+- [ ] Step  1
+- [ ] Step  2